 John Palmer noted those differences after two hours from Martinsburg, WV, to bring four-year-old grandson Chaiem to see the statue before it’s torn down.
 Palmer, 51, and Chaiem, are African-American, and he says his mostly-white neighbors in Martinsburg had clung to their support of Trump until last weekend.
 “I told them, ‘Y’all voting against your interests’,” he said.
 “Now, they all say, ‘I didn’t vote for this.’
 They regret it.”

-Even as an black man, Palmer said he understood many Southern whites’ affection for the Lee statue because he served in the Army.
+Even as a Black man, Palmer said he understood many Southern whites’ affection for the Lee statue because he served in the Army.
 Military families hold tight to their forebears’ sacrifices, even if they fought on the losing side.
 But he believes the Charlottesville riot will come to be seen as a turning point in that debate.
 “Don’t nobody want to be seen as representative of that.
 It stands for something too bad now.”

 Everyone in Charlottesville has an opinion about what happened here, though only a very small quadrant was affected.
 The Rev. Seth Wispelwey,36, lives about two miles from downtown on a street of neat houses set back by big yards.
 He considers Charlottesville the “very wealthy, university town” that became his home base despite being born in the New York suburbs.
 His father was an early HIV researcher and moved the family here from Boston to work at the university hospital when he was only five.